 The California High-Speed Rail Authority (Authority) is a state agency and therefore is not required to comply with local land use and zoning regulations; however, it has endeavored to design and build the San Francisco to San Jose Project Section as compatibly as possible with land use and zoning regulations.
-The Council on Environmental Quality (CEQ) and Federal Railroad Administration (FRA) regulations require the discussion of any inconsistency or conflict of a proposed action with regional or local plans and laws.
+The Council on Environmental Quality's (CEQ) NEPA regulations and the Federal Railroad Administration's (FRA) Procedures for Considering Environmental Impacts require the discussion of any inconsistency or conflict of a proposed action with regional or local plans and laws.
 Where inconsistencies or conflicts exist, CEQ and FRA require a description of the extent of reconciliation and the reason for proceeding if full reconciliation is not feasible (40 Code of Federal Regulations § 1506.2(d) and 64 Federal Register 28545, 14(n)(15)).
-California Environmental Quality Act (CEQA) Guidelines also require that an environmental impact report (EIR) discuss the inconsistencies between the proposed project and applicable general plans, specific plans, and regional plans (CEQA Guidelines § 15125(d)).
+California Environmental Quality Act (CEQA) Guidelines also require that an EIR discuss the inconsistencies between the proposed project and applicable general plans, specific plans, and regional plans (CEQA Guidelines § 15125(d)).

-Although the San Francisco to San Jose Project Section Environmental Impact Report/Environmental Impact Statement (EIS) describes the project's inconsistency with local plans to provide a context for the project, inconsistency with such plans is not considered an environmental impact.
+Although the San Francisco to San Jose Project Section Environmental Impact Report/Environmental Impact Statement describes the project's inconsistency with local plans to provide a context for the project, inconsistency with such plans is not considered an environmental impact.